 The poem speaks about the two different trees, one which gives fruits of spiritual development, made grown by the ‘looking in ones own heart’, which ultimately gives ‘winged sandals’ to the person, as well as ‘eyes full of tender care’.
 The other tree is the opposite of development, or one could say, the development downwards, ‘drinking from the bitter glass’, resulting in ‘ravens of unresting thoughts’ and ones ‘eyes growing all unkind’.
 It is interesting that in both cases the eyes are mentioned as prove of how the person is doing spiritually.
 There is a saying that says how the eyes are the mirror of the soul, and this is very true, especially for those who can see deeper into the soul through the person’s eyes as a result of spiritual development.

-Could the ‘two trees’ be the Tree of the Kabbalah and the Tree of Qliphoth?”
+Could the ‘two trees’ be the Tree of Life and the Tree of Qliphoth, from the Kabalistic teachings?

-The Kabalic tree comes from the ancient Jewish mystical tradition, with roots going further back into the past.
+The Kabalistic Tree of Life comes from the ancient Jewish mystical tradition, with roots of the archetype going further back into the past.
 This tree is representation of both inner and outer Universe, through the ten sephirots, which on the microcosmic level represent parts of ones own Divine Being, and on the macrocosmic level represent dimensional parts of the Universe.

-The Qliphotic tree is, on the other hand, the opposite of Kabalic tree; it is its shadow.
+The Qliphotic tree is, on the other hand, the opposite of the Tree of Life; it is its shadow.
 It represents its negative part with correspondance in the lower dimensions, or the Underworld.”

-Those who climb the Tree of Life, or the Tree of Kabbalah, climb upwards towards divinity, whereas those who drink of the Qliphotic tree, drink of the bitter glass and are pulled downwards, towards the infra-dimensions.
+Those who climb the Tree of Life would climb upwards towards divinity, whereas those who drink of the Qliphotic tree, drink of the bitter glass and are pulled downwards, towards the infra-dimensions.

 Whether the poem is about that or not, I cannot say for sure, but one question that this peom inevitably brings about is clear: Which way do you want to go?
 Esoterically speaking, would you choose the way of the spiritual awakening through looking within (which is the starting point of the path to salvation)?
 Or the way of pleasures, which ultimately brings destruction.
 As someone once said, “Your soul is immortal.
 Don’t do things which will make it go backwards.”